labja/IntraPat/README.md

 # 3          3  3.25     2
 # 4          4  0.25     1
 ```
-n_pat displays the total number of patients included in the trial.
-In this case one patient in the intra-patient stage and nine patients in the 3+3 stage sums to ten. n_dlt displays the total number of DLTs in the trial.
-In this case one DLT in the intra-patient stage and two DLTs in the 3+3 stage sum to three. mtd_est displays the estimated MTD at the end of the trial. res_dose is a data frame which displays the number of fully treated patients (n) and the number of DLTS (dlt) at each dose level.
+res_dose is a data frame which displays the number of fully treated patients (n) and the number of DLTS (dlt) at each dose level.
 A dose given during the intra-stage counts as 1/intra_days full treatments.
 In this case one patient in the intra-patient stage and six patients in the 3+3 stage sum to 6.25 full treatments at dose level 2.
 ### Simulating multiple trials
 ``` r
 multiple_trials <- sim_trials(method=method,tox_rates=tox_rates,target=target,intra_days=intra_days,nsim=nsim,seed=seed)